bflaven/book-learning-and-building-e2e-test-automation-with-cypress-and-okr/README.md

 git commit -am "add files and update readme" git commit -am "add nft file examples in readme"

-# hint: push to Github if your branch on Github is master
+# hint: push to Github if your branch on Github is master or main if it main
-git push origin master
+git push origin main

 ```